 }

 Define the functionality to play, stop, query, and control the volume of the background music.
-In this case, the mBackgroundAudio variable keeps a reference to the currently playing audio, and thus it is possible to stop and controls the volume of the clip.
+In this case, the mBackgroundAudio variable keeps a reference to the currently playing audio, and thus it is possible to stop the clip or change its volume.

 function playBackground(path, volume) {